dominhhai/express-authen/README.md

 $ npm install express-authen
 ```

-If you want to save this module into `package.json`, simply use:
+If you want to save this module into the `package.json`, simply use:

 ```
 $ npm install --save express-authen
 ```

 # API
 This middleware uses session to check wherether user logged-in or not, and save the referer before redirecting to login page.
-So, you should declare it after declaring session middleware.
+So, you should declare it after declaring the session middleware.

 ## Example